-- 3. Certified structural design shall be required on bridges and other major culvert structures and may be required on some specialised structures.
-Structural design shall be carried out in accordance with the Specification for STRUCTURES BRIDGE DESIGN. - 4.
-Culverts (either pipe or box section) shall be designed in accordance with charts published by the Concrete Pipe Association of Australasia, with due regard being given to inlet and exit losses, inlet and outlet control and scour protection.
+3. Certified structural design shall be required on bridges and other major culvert structures and may be required on some specialised structures.
+Structural design shall be carried out in accordance with the Specification for STRUCTURES BRIDGE DESIGN.

+4. Culverts (either pipe or box section) shall be designed in accordance with charts provided in Austroads - Waterway Design, A Guide to the Hydraulic Design of Bridges, Culverts and Floodways [Ref.24], with due regard being given to inlet and exit losses, inlet and outlet control and scour protection.